CrowdStrike/foundry-sample-insider-risk-sailpoint/README.md

 * **API-Integration.** Used to connect to SailPoint API to get leaving employee data.
 * **Functions.** Used to get a user linked account.
 * **Logscale Saved Search.** Used to query departing employees data
-* **Workflow templates.** Workflow to execute API-Integrations to get leaving employees data from Workday and add/remove employees to/from Identity Protection watchlist.
+* **Workflow templates.** Workflow to execute API-Integrations to get leaving employees data from SailPoint and add/remove employees to/from Identity Protection watchlist and AD group.

 ### Directory structure